Beer Study Buddy

 Glass cleaning should remove soil, rinse away detergent, sanitize correctly, and keep the glass clean through storage and handling.

 Manual three-sink cleaning requires wash, rinse, and sanitize steps with correct concentration and contact time.
-The DBQM notes common targets around 100 ppm for chlorine sanitizer and 200 ppm for quaternary ammonium sanitizer unless local rules differ.
+The DBQM notes a common target around 100 ppm for chlorine sanitizer, and general food-code sanitizer standards put quaternary ammonium at roughly 200 ppm or higher, unless local rules differ.
 The glass should be cleaned with appropriate detergent, rinsed so detergent does not remain, sanitized according to local requirements, and air-dried.
 Towel drying can reintroduce lint or soil.

 Glass-washing machines need correct chemical setup, water temperature, pressure, brushes or jets, and maintenance.
 Staff should check chemical levels and avoid using the machine as a trash disposal for fruit, straws, napkins, or food debris.
 A machine that is out of chemical or full of soil can process glasses that look wet but are not clean.